vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 in the growing edutainmment space, combining education and entertainment.
 There are 100+ "classes" in MasterClass.
-Each class is taught by a subject matter expert (the teacher), and includes several videos (changing from 2 to 30 minutes, usually 5 to 20 minutes).
+Each class is taught by a subject matter expert (the teacher), and includes several videos (ranging from 2 to 30 minutes, usually 5 to 20 minutes).
 The typical video format just includes the teacher speaking to the camera, but there are occasionally interactive sessions with other participants, or other co-instructors.